at-gmbh/at-python-template/README.md

 The automatically created `README.md` will contain notes on how to set up your local development environment.
-You can find more detailed guidelines on how to set up your local development environment in [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/) in the [Wiki](https://github.com/at-gmbh/at-python-template/wiki).
+You can find more detailed guidelines on how to set up your local development environment in [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/).

 Feedback and contributions are very welcome!
 Learn more in the [Contributing](#contributing) section below.

+---

-## Choices explained
+## 🤔 Choices explained

 Unfortunately, cookiecutter does not allow us to show any description of the options in the setup dialogue (though this will change when [cookiecutter 2.0](https://github.com/cookiecutter/cookiecutter/projects/3) is released), so here's some more info on that: